Stressed vs Unstressed Joint: Top 7 Differences

 Even though we have mentioned 30 minutes clamping/ drying time for unstressed joint and a 24-hour clamping/ drying time for stressed joint, the drying time can differ because of the temperature changes, wood type, wood dryness, and humidity level.

-Examples for Unstressed Joint
+Examples of Unstressed Joint

-Here’re the unstressed wood joints that carry small static loads,
+Here are the unstressed wood joints that carry small static loads,

 • Window panels